Here’s an overview of the main factors that impacted the copper market in Q1 2020, and what’s ahead for the rest of the year.

 With Q2 already in motion, the Investing News Network (INN) caught up with analysts, economists and experts alike to find out what’s ahead for copper supply, demand and prices.

-Copper price update: Price in review
+Copper price update: Q1 overview

 Chart via London Metal Exchange.

 Since then, the red metal has taken a hit as fears of sluggish demand in China, the world’s top consumer, have increased.
 Copper prices plummeted to their lowest point on March 23 at US$4,617.50, a more than 20 percent decrease since January.

 As of Thursday (April 16), prices were back up above the U$5,000 mark, trading at US$5,054.50.